 All too often, agencies are dealing with a handful of high-level relationships and a large amount of distractingly low-level ad hoc work.
 Or sometimes the high caliber work can't be taken on at all, due to inopportune talent gaps that are difficult to manage.

 These frustrations are causing decision makers to re-engage in a more global conversation.

+What is your biggest challenge?
 Scaling up can seem impossible when there is no time to reflect on what is working and what is not.
-Therefore, it’s hard to go after the bigger goals when production requires almost all your attention.
+It’s hard to go after the bigger goals when production or bench requires almost all your attention.

 Without a strategic plan for agency growth or an effective, repeatable sales process, agencies are left taking a reactive stance to fluctuating market pressures.
 Which means any decisions made are not always properly considered or in the agency's best interests.

-Where end-clients used to turn to one agency to fulfil all their needs, today many are managing the significantly higher number of services required by strategizing in-house and handing the execution over in bits and pieces to specialist agencies or freelancers.
+Where end-clients used to turn to one agency to complete them, today many are managing the significantly higher number of services required by strategizing in-house and handing the execution over in bits and pieces to specialist agencies or freelancers.
 Instead of building long-term relationships with agencies, clients are now focused on short-term gain project execution.

 This makes the full-service agency model increasingly irrelevant.
 In this pressure, most agencies are on the back foot, willing to work for lower rates and longer hours.
 They're running their teams into the ground rather than risk passing up an opportunity that's not a fit.

 Projects cover much greater scope than they used to.
 And client budgets are smaller than ever.
 Much needed processes and structure tend to go out the window while agencies scramble to accommodate unreasonable client demands (e.g., the client project is on fire).